Honors Project On-Campus Access Only

 Ovid’s Metamporphoses (1st c.
 Roman) and Thomas Malory’s Le Morte Darthur (15th c.
 English) meet thematically in their use of the marvelous forest of dangerous duplicity, a locus for physical and mental transformation.
 I trace the historical divergence and convergence between Ovid and Malory through the literary-philosophical concept of the marvelous, expressed though themes of madness, the uncanny and the mythic motif of the labyrinth.

 Stein, Joanna S., "The Ambiguous Forest: Marvelous Landscapes in Ovid’s Metamorphoses and Thomas Malory’s Le Morte Darthur" (2006).
-Honors Projects.
-Paper 4.
+English Honors Projects.
+4.

 © Copyright is owned by author of this document